 Why Roof Material Matters

 While solar panels can be installed on a majority of roofing materials, there are certain roofing materials that are more difficult to install solar panels on.
 Businesses that have roofs made out of wood, metal, cement, tile, and gravel are perfect candidates for solar panels.
 However, roofs that are made out of cedar, clay, and slate are known to break during solar installation.
+If a rooftop system is not an option for your commercial building, take a look at some of our other various options for installation.

 Is My Roof Too Shaded for Solar Panels?